 Smart Fan Technology

-- Smart sensors
+- Smart sensors for automatic temperature adjustment

-- Wi-Fi connectivity
+- Wi-Fi connectivity for remote operation

-- Voice control integration
+- Voice assistant integration

 Energy-Efficient Motors